-- 1453 Table 85 shows what the byte values mean for the Portable Battery Device Chemistry field. - 1454 NOTE: Refer to 6.3 for the CIM properties associated with this enumerated value.
+1468 Table 85 shows what the byte values mean for the Portable Battery - Device Chemistry field.

+NOTE Refer to 6.3 for the CIM properties associated with this enumerated value.

-Table 85 - Portable Battery: Device Chemistry Field
+Table 85 - Portable Battery: Device Chemistry field

 Byte Value Meaning

 01h Other

 02h Unknown

 03h Lead Acid

 04h Nickel Cadmium

 05h Nickel metal hydride

 06h Lithium-ion

 07h Zinc air

-08h Lithium Polymer
+Byte Value Meaning 08h Lithium Polymer

-7.24 System Reset (Type 23)
+1471 7.24 System Reset (Type 23)

-This structure describes whether Automatic System Reset functions enabled (Status).
-Details are provided in Table 86.

-1459 If the system has a watchdog timer and the timer is not reset (Timer Reset) before the Interval elapses, 1460 an automatic system reset occurs.
+- This structure describes whether Automatic System Reset functions are enabled (Status).
+Details are provided in Table 86. - 1474 If the system has a watchdog timer and the timer is not reset (Timer Reset) before the Interval elapses, 1475 an automatic system reset occurs.
 The system re-boots according to the Boot Option.
-This function may 1461 repeat until the Limit is reached, at which time the system re-boots according to the Boot Option at Limit.

-NOTE: This structure type was added for version 2.2 of this specification.
+This function may 1476 repeat until the Limit is reached, at which time the system re-boots according to the Boot Option at Limit. - 1477 NOTE This structure type was added for version 2.2 of this specification.

-1463 Table 86 - System Reset (Type 23) Structure
+1478 Table 86 - System Reset (Type 23) structure

-Offset Name Length Value Description 00h Туре BYTE 23 System Reset indicator 01h Length BYTE 0Dh Length of the structure 02h Handle WORD Varies The handle, or instance number, associated with the structure 04h Capabilities BYTE Bit-field Identifies the system-reset capabilities for the system.
-Bits 7:6 Reserved for future assignment by this specification; set to 00b Bit 5 System contains a watchdog timer; either True (1) or False (0) Bits 4:3 Boot Option on Limit.
+Offset Name Length Value Descript ion 00h Туре BYTE 23 System F System Reset indicator 01h Length BYTE 0Dh Length o f the structure 02h Handle WORD Varies Handle, or instance number, associated with the structure 04h Capabilities BYTE Bit-field Identifies the system-reset capabilities for the system Bits 7:6 Reserved for future assignment by this specification; set to 00b Bit 5 System contains a watchdog timer; either True (1) or False (0) Bits 4:3 Boot Option on Limit.
 Identifies one of the following system actions to be taken when the Reset Limit is reached: 00b Reserved, do not use.
 01b Operating system 10b System utilities 11b Do not reboot Bits 2:1 Boot Option.
 Indicates one of the following actions to be taken after a watchdog reset: 00b Reserved, do not use.
 01b Operating system 10b System utilities 11b Do not reboot Bit 0 Status.
 Identifies whether (1) or not (0) the system reset is enabled by the user.
-05h Reset Count WORD Varies The number of automatic system resets since the last intentional reset.
+05h Reset Count WORD Varies Number of automatic system resets since the last intentional reset A value of 0FFFFh indicates unknown.
+07h Reset Limit WORD Varies of consecutive times the system reset is attempted of 0FFFFh indicates unknown.

+Offset Name Length Value Description 09h Timer Interval WORD Varies Number of minutes to use for the watchdog timer If the timer is not reset within this interval, the system reset timeout begins.
 A value of 0FFFFh indicates unknown.
-07h Reset Limit WORD Varies The number of consecutive times the system reset is attempted.
+0Bh Timeout WORD Varies Number of minutes before the reboot is initiated It is used after a system power cycle, system reset (local or remote), and automatic system reset.
 A value of 0FFFFh indicates unknown.
-09h Timer Interval WORD Varies The number of minutes to use for the watchdog timer.
-If the timer is not reset within this interval, the system reset timeout begins.
-A value of 0FFFFh indicates unknown.
-0Bh Timeout WORD Varies Identifies the number of minutes before the reboot is initiated.
-It is used after a system power cycle, system reset (local or remote), and automatic system reset.
-A value of 0FFFFh indicates unknown.

-1464 7.25 Hardware Security (Type 24)
+7.25 Hardware Security (Type 24)

-1465 This structure describes the system-wide hardware security settings.
-Details are provided in Table 87.

-NOTE: This structure type was added in version 2.2 of this specification.
+- This structure describes the system-wide hardware security settings.
+Details are provided in Table 87. - 1481 NOTE This structure type was added in version 2.2 of this specification.

-1467 Table 87 - Hardware Security (Type 24) Structure
+1482 Table 87 - Hardware Security (Type 24) structure